-Is time for blog promotion, it’s time to start promoting your blog to your target market, build a loyal audience and make money from it.
+It is time for blog promotion.
+It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

-After 4 years in internet marketing, one thing I can tell you is this – if you put in the required efforts and work that success here demand, you’re going to see the reward 10 times fold.
+After 10 years in internet marketing, one thing I can tell you is this.
+If you put in the required efforts and work that success here demands, you’re going to get the reward 10 times.

-Though, and certainly, there will be challenges and obstacles along the way and you may not experience any significant progress as quick as you may love to see them.
+Though, certainly, there will be challenges and obstacles along the way.
+You may not experience any significant progress as quickly as you may love to see them.

 But trust me, if you’re patient enough and work smarter, there are bright lights at the end of this tunnel.

-Laying the Ground Work – Getting Things Ready.
+Laying the Ground Work for blog promotion Ideas

 This is the thing, success in online marketing is not accidental, nor magical – far beyond that.